Tesla wraps

 Clear paint protection film engineered for the Cybertruck stainless surface (XPEL Stealth and 3M Pro Series both have specific Cybertruck SKUs).
 Protects from rock chips and minor scratches without changing colour.

-Path 2, specialty shops only
+Path 2, Tesla service or specialty shops

 $4,500 to $9,500